Frequently Asked Questions

 • Mindfulness

-For the 90-credit program, students must take 72 credits of required courses, which includes completing a clinical internship and a capstone integration paper.
+For the 90-credit program, students must take 72 hours of required course credits, which includes completing a clinical internship and a capstone integration paper.
 Additionally, students need to take 18 credits in elective coursework.
-A full list of required courses and a sample of electives is available here: Required Courses

 Only under exceptional circumstances may a student substitute undertaking a master’s thesis (that is, a research project involving human subjects review, collection and analysis of original data) for completion of the program's capstone Integration Paper.
 These exceptional circumstances include: